-You’ve probably heard about heatmaps before and you know they have something to do with website optimization.
-In fact, heatmaps are used to shine the light on how website visitors interact with each web page of your website.
+You’ve probably heard about heatmaps before, and you know they have something to do with website optimization.
+In fact, heatmaps are used to shine light on how website visitors interact with each web page of your website.
 And, while we are at it, heatmaps are the most effective method to help you with this.

-It is not by chance that experts in website optimization refer to heatmaps as a form of visual storytelling.
+It’s not by chance that experts in website optimization refer to heatmaps as a form of visual storytelling.

 The first step in creating a visual representation of analytic data is map creation.
 The web pages you want to get analyzed are divided into elements that may be interacted with.
 The elements are grouped by their tags and bigger elements that contain them, the so-called parent elements.

 The activities are recorded in real time and the reports are generated in the same fashion.
-Whenever you view the report, you will be able to see the most recent data, which makes heatmaps an incredibly valuable tool to track the effectiveness of website changes and tune ups.
+Whenever you view the report, you will be able to see the most recent data, which makes heatmaps an incredibly valuable tool to track the effectiveness of website changes and tune-ups.

 Scroll map – Did you ever wonder whether you should go with shorter or longer content?
 Where should you place your call to action (CTA)?
 Well, a scroll map can help you with that.
-Scroll map reports show you the proportion of scrolls performed by the visitors before they had decided to leave the webpage or website.
+Scroll map reports show you the proportion of scrolls performed by the visitors before they decided to leave the webpage or website.

 Scroll maps can help you identify the perfect content length or the placeholder for your CTA.
 Scroll map reports also contain colors.
-A sudden change of coloring indicates that the visitor has come to to a logical end — a section of the website where they no longer see a logical reason to continue scrolling.
+A sudden change of coloring indicates that the visitor has come to a logical end — a section of the website where they no longer see a logical reason to continue scrolling.

 Confetti (click) map – The confetti map is an advanced version of the common heatmap.
 The confetti map report is generated in high-resolution.
 This is because it contains individual clicks of website visitors.
 These clicks are represented by colored dots.

-Overlay map – In the overlay map report you will be able to see percentages of clicks per each element on your website.
+Overlay map – In the overlay map report, you will be able to see percentages of clicks per each element on your website.
 The overlay map shows the performance of each element individually.
 These reports provide quick insights.
 They are very useful if you want to quickly check how different elements are performing after you’ve made subtle changes to your website.

 Attention maps – If you want to see which elements of the webpage are the most attractive to your visitors and therefore grab the most attention, attention map reports can help you.
-The metrics that come into the equation are – the most viewed web page elements, how far the users scrolled and time spent on the page.
+The metrics that come into the equation are: The most-viewed web page elements, how far the users scrolled, and time spent on the page.
 If you want to optimize your website with your visitors in mind, attention maps are designed to be your perfect guides.

-By improving the performance of individual elements you will improve the performance of the website as a whole — generate more traffic, improve conversion rates and increase the time users spend on your website.
+By improving the performance of individual elements, you will improve the performance of the website as a whole — generate more traffic, improve conversion rates, and increase the time users spend on your website.

 Here are the major benefits of using heatmaps:

 Link placement – Do you want to get more clicks on the links you have placed in your blog post?
 You won’t get any if they are beyond the logical ends on your web pages and blog posts.
-Utilize scroll and hover maps to see whether visitors are even considering to click on the links.
+Utilize scroll and hover maps to see whether visitors are even considering clicking on the links.
 Relocate them and change the anchor text to improve the link’s performance.